 Living on the open hillsides are rodents, such as the house mouse (Mus musculus), Cairo spiny mouse (Acomys cahirinus), black rat (Rattus rattus), and lesser white-toothed shrew (Crocidura suaveolens).
 Reptiles such as the Greek tortoise (Testudo graeca), star lizard (Stellagama stellio), ocellated skink (Chalcides ocellatus), and fan-fingered gecko (Ptyodactylus guttatus).
 Caspian turtles (Mauremys caspica) live in Harod Stream.
 Larger mammals also pass through the national park, such as the red fox (Vulpes vulpes), swamp cat (Felis chaus), golden jackal (Canis aureus), mongoose (Herpestes), and even the rare otter (Lutrina).
 Birds commonly found in the area of the national park include the white breasted kingfisher (Halcyon smyrnensis), great grey shrike (Lanius excubitor), bee eater (Meropidae), yellow vented bulbul (Pycnonotus goiavier), Eurasian blackbird (Turdus merula), and other species.

-In 2003, the Nature and Parts Authority began setting up boxes for microbats (Microchiroptera).
+In 2003, the Nature and Parks Authority began setting up boxes for microbats (Microchiroptera).
 These boxes were populated by bats, apparently of the Kuhl's pipistrelle (Pipistrellus kuhlii) species.
 The microbat population in Israel has been considerably reduced because of damage to their habitats, and the boxes have set up in order to try and help this population recover.

 How to get here: The national park is in the town of Bet She'an, and there are signs directing visitors to the site at the entrances to town.

 Bus 412 from Jerusalem to Afula – details from Egged Information